• Skip to primary navigation

 You will need:

 • gochujang paste: although gochujang has substitutes, since it's the star of the recipe, I would recommend trying to use the real thing!
+If you can't get it, here's an easy hack to make your own gochujang paste without waiting weeks for fermentation!

 • salted butter: let it soften at room temperature as we're mixing by hand!
 You want it softer but not melted till it's greasy and oily.
 If you only have unsalted, add a pinch of salt to the recipe.